gael-jurin/ARTIK/2.DetailedSolution/ArchitecturePatterns.md

 ## Identified Key Architectural Characteristics

-The [key architectural characteristics](../1.ProblemOverview/2.ConsiderationsAndDataCriticality.md) that were identified help us to select and overall architecture style.
+The [key considerations and characteristics](../1.ProblemOverview/2.ConsiderationsAndDataCriticality.md) that were identified help us to select and overall architecture style.
 The top four are shown in bold and with a ^.

 - **Cost ^**
 - **Data Integrity ^**